masterborn/masterborn-blog/src/content/14_disruptive_US_based_startups_to_watch_in_2021.md

 Life sciences is an exciting field for innovation and here's one among life sciences startups to watch in 2021.
 Led by several co-founders of Juno Therapeutics, Sana Biotechnology focuses on technologies for using engineered cells as medicine with the first applications expected to start as early as 2022.
 The ability to modify genes and use cells this way is predicted to be one of the most important advances in healthcare today.

 This could help discover treatments for patients with diseases that are currently untreatable.
-“Our long-term aspirations are to be able to control or modify any gene in the body, to replace any cell that is damaged or missing, and to markedly improve access to cellular and gene-based medicines,” Sana Biotechnology wrote in its IPO prospectus.
+“Our long-term aspirations are to be able to control or modify any gene in the body, to replace any cell that is damaged or missing, and to markedly improve access to cellular and gene-based medicines.”
+Sana Biotechnology wrote in its IPO prospectus.

 With $700 million of funding, it’s one of the most heavily-funded startups to emerge in the Seattle area in the past few years.
 Less than 3 years after it was founded and without any revenue on the books, Sana Biotechnology just [filed](https://www.sec.gov/Archives/edgar/data/1770121/000119312521007483/d60414ds1.htm) to go public, planning to trade on Nasdaq under SANA and raising up to $150 million.